cryptogenicbonds/CryptoBullion-CBX/doc/readme-qt.rst

 	sudo apt-get update
 	sudo apt-get install libdb4.8-dev libdb4.8++-dev

-Now you have to install Qt depedencies:
+Now you have to install Qt5 depedencies:
 	sudo apt-get install libqt5gui5 libqt5core5a libqt5dbus5 qttools5-dev qttools5-dev-tools libprotobuf-dev protobuf-compiler qt5-default

 Once it's done, you are ready for compiling, use the following command to compile: